 Welcome!
 If you’re interested in my music, my writing, or my adventures, you’re in the right place.
 I stay pretty busy, so I’m constantly adding and updating things.

 You can see where I’m playing live.
 If you want the next best thing, there are links to live performance videos on Youtube.
-I’ve stocked my Video Jukebox with some of my favorite studio recordings.
+You can marvel at the astonishing variety of artists with whom I have recorded.
+(Great fun for record geeks.)
 You can read my blog posts on various topics.
 (For example, here’s the Ten Commandments series of tips for young musicians.)
-Hear some fresh sounds, see photos, or contact me, either about work or something you see on the site.
+You can also contact me, either about work or something you see on the site.
 Thanks for your interest!

 Bulletins From A Working Musician

 - Hello, Vintage Guitar Magazine readers and any others who may be interested in hearing my new album!
 I’m still waiting for the cover art, but if you’d like to know when it’s available for purchase, contact me through this website and I’ll email you when it’s ready.